 Once you are diagnosed, you can start taking steps to get your health under control and avoid serious complications.
 Take charge of the situation by learning as much as you can about the disease and its management.

 What you do next will depend on what stage of type 2 diabetes you are in.
 In the early stages, or with prediabetes, you may be able to control your blood sugar with a healthier diet and more exercise.
 However, type 2 diabetes is a progressive disease, so most people will need to move on to GLP-1 or insulin treatment at some point to keep their sugar levels in a healthy range.

 Aside from managing the physical aspects of diabetes, it is also important to be aware of the effects of diabetes on your emotional health.
 Tackling type 2 diabetes head-on can be stressful and overwhelming, and ignoring these negative feelings can make the physical and emotional problems worse.
 Emotional well-being and physical health are closely connected in diabetes, so it is vital that you take care of both.

 Getting the support you need from your healthcare team, family and friends is a critical part of managing your diabetes.
 Remember, reaching out for help is not a sign of weakness, but a sign that you are proactively taking control of type 2 diabetes.

 Stress is extremely common when you have type 2 diabetes, but you can do something about it.
 Meet Ken, who is living with type 2 diabetes.
-After making the connection between stress and his blood glucose numbers, Ken learned to reduce his stress levels in order to improve his blood glucose control and overall health.
+After making the connection between stress and his blood sugar numbers, Ken learned to reduce his stress levels in order to improve his blood sugar control and overall health.

 Hear Ken talk about his experiences with stress, fluctuating numbers and hypos.